B15-LI Bachelor's Thesis

 Individual guidance.
 It is being targeted launch or middle seminar with students and teacher guidance if theme choices are relevant for several students.
 Students van join courses in literature search and references at NMBU library.

-In addition to literature provided by the supervisor, the students shall suggest and provide relevant literature and other relevant materials for the task.
+In addition to literature that can be provided by the supervisor, the students shall suggest and provide relevant literature and other relevant materials for the task.

 The student should have passed all compulsory courses included in landscape engineering program - even 2.5 years of study.